Angie55/milestoneFour-chocify/README.md

 - Stripe- used for secure payment of products.

+##### Future devs
+- Option to choose separate shipping address if different from billing.
+- Postage options within the UK and worldwide.
+There would be various option for UK delivery such as standard, next day and selected day.
+Then a set rate for Europe and worldwide.
+- Another payment option such as Paypal.

 #### Login and Register

 - Form to login with links to register or reset password.